This post may contain affiliate links. Please see our disclosure policy.

 Storage and Reheating

-Store after the pastries have cooled, in an air-tight container.
+Refrigerator – Store after the pastries have cooled, in an air-tight container.
 They will keep in the fridge up to 3 days.

-To re-heat, warm the oven back to 400 degrees Fahrenheit and place the puff pastry chicken on a baking sheet.
+Re-heating – Warm the oven back to 400 degrees Fahrenheit and place the puff pastry chicken on a baking sheet.
 Bake for about 7-10 minutes until just heated through and crispy.

 Frequently Asked Questions

-Chicken wellington is the same as a traditional beef wellington, only it replaces the beef with boneless chicken breasts.
-It's not only less expensive, but a little bit easier for the average cook.
-You can even switch this out with salmon and make a salmon wellington.
+Chicken Wellington is the same as a traditional beef Wellington, only it replaces the beef with boneless chicken breasts.
+It’s not only less expensive, but a little bit easier for the average cook.
+You can even switch this out with salmon and make a salmon Wellington.

 Do not leave the chicken puff pastries to chill more than 45 minutes and make sure the mushrooms are thoroughly cooked.
 If there’s a lot of moisture after you’ve cooked the mushrooms, drain it.
 Air-chilled chicken also releases less moisture!